-The Compensation Committee has responsibility for evaluating the CEO's performance and determining all elements of compensation for our CEO and other key executives.
-In determining the CEO's compensation, the Compensation Committee considers:
+The Compensation Committee is responsible for evaluating our CEO's performance and determining all elements of compensation for our CEO and other key executives.
+In determining our CEO's compensation, the Compensation Committee considers:

-- The specific performance of the CEO; - · The performance of the Company against pre-determined performance goals; and - The competitive level of the CEO's compensation when compared to similar positions based on the relevant market data.
+- The specific performance of our CEO; - The performance of the Company against pre-determined performance goals; and - The competitive level of our CEO's compensation when compared to similar positions based on the relevant market data.